intlrail/labs/arch/README.md

-# IR Architecture Division
+# IR Department of Architecture

-The IR architecture division is solely responsible for researching and developing new designs for stationary and mobile habitable living spaces.
-For related developments, check out the [Residential Environment Science](http://labs.intlrail.org/res) and [infrastructure](http://labs.intlrail.org/infra) divisions.
+The IR architecture department is solely responsible for researching and developing new designs for stationary and mobile habitable living spaces.
+For related developments, check out the departments of [Residential Environment Science](http://labs.intlrail.org/res) and [infrastructure](http://labs.intlrail.org/infra).

 ## 🚆 /arch/grid